fabriceci/godot-rapier2d/README.md

 ### Build the Rapier 2D wrapper

-Based on official Rapier lib (https://github.com/dimforge/rapier)
+Based on official Rapier lib (https://github.com/dimforge/rapier) with some changes.

+The rapier we use uses a different parry.
+Here is a [PR with changes for rapier](https://github.com/appsinacup/rapier/pull/1).
+Here is a [PR with changes for parry](https://github.com/appsinacup/parry/pull/1).

 Rapier sources will be automatically retrieved while building.